noheton/shepard/README.md

 4. Check configuration in `docker-compose.yml` and especially check available memory
 5. Copy the file `env.example` to `.env` and set passwords and configuration in this file
-   - All variables must be set!
+   - All variables except `OIDC_ROLE` must be set!
    - URLs have to end with a trailing slash
    - `BACKEND_URL` contains the URL of the backend (e.g. `https://backend.shepard.example.com/`)
    - The database passwords can be changed arbitrarily at the beginning
    - `OIDC_PUBLIC` is the public key of the oidc identity provider (e.g. keycloak)
    - `OIDC_AUTHORITY` is the URL of the oidc identity provider (e.g. `https://keycloak.example.com/auth/realms/master/`)
+   - `OIDC_ROLE` allows to restrict access to users with a specific role (see [Restrict access to users with specific roles](#restrict-access-to-users-with-specific-roles))
    - `CLIENT_ID` is the client ID of the frontend as known to the oidc identity provider.
    - The public key and the URL of the OpenID Connect provider must be written into the corresponding variables